Encyclopaedia

 Coloration and Sexual Dimorphism: Spectacular chromatic triumph.
 The male has a golden ochre or dark metallic greenish base, sometimes furrowed by pale dark humoral bars.
 The supreme diagnostic trait are the massive brilliant CHERRY RED LIPS and the lower part of the yellowish head.
 The fins are a display of violet stripes, dots and formidable lilac/red borders.
 The female lights up the tank with an abdomen that explodes in a flaming bright PURPLE-RED (up to the gill operculum) contrasting with dark bands on the back and showing off a showy iridescent golden spot on the dorsal fin depending on the stress.

-Tank Setup: Demands a classic Amazonian/river aquarium.
+Aquarium Setup: Demands a classic Amazonian/river aquarium.
 Base tank from 80 cm (32 inches).
 Fine sand is mandatory, as they dig a lot.
 No calcareous rocks!
 Bogwood trunks, dark branches and thick planting (Anubias, Microsorum) will abound.
 Urgent to provide numerous blind refuges (punctured coconuts, inverted terracotta pots) essential to quell reproduction stress where the pair can hide comfortably untraceable.
 Light screened by floating leaves to revive colors.

 Water Quality: Forest chemistry: African fresh waters impose a hardness between soft and very soft (GH from 2 to 8 maximum) and a pH rigidly on the ACIDIC side (from 5.5 to 6.8).
-The alkaline tap water fades the magnificent livery, inhibits the hatching of eggs or fertilization and reduces life expectancy, inviting lethargic pathogens.
+The alkaline tap water fades the magnificent livery, inhibits the hatching of eggs or fertilization and reduces life expectancy, inviting pathogens.
 Excellent filtration based on peat or catappa leaves for the natural sanitizing blackwater effect.
 Avoid hurricane water currents on the tank floor.

 Compatibility and Cohabitation: Inclusion model for large acidic river community tanks.
 Fabulous together with fast schools of characins or small peaceful cyprinids in the upper floors ('Dither fish') that instill tranquility in the recluse *Pelvicachromis*.
 Never, for any reason, mix it with aggressive alkaline lake Cichlids or large Loricariids (the armored cleaner fish) as they would arrogantly break through the underground dens engendering continuous fatal brawls on the protected broods and terrifying the rubrolabiatus.

-Aquarium Reproduction: Exhilarating adventure within the reach of the careful aquarist (Monogamous Cave-spawners).
+Aquarium Breeding: Exhilarating adventure within the reach of the careful aquarist (Monogamous Cave-spawners).
 The female twists into a U showing her fiery crimson belly trembling madly in front of the partner to seduce him.
 Once the bond is sealed, they clean an invisible cave vault (roof) on which to hang the dark ovarian clusters.
 The mother disappears in the dark fanning oxygen, the father becomes a fierce mastiff on the threshold.
 Tiny formidable offspring will be born, escorted throughout the tank like a flock by the mother and swallowed and spat back out if frightened, for more than a month of tender peaceful tank cohabitation net of sudden aggressiveness on vascular hindrances of incautious rejected sand exploring fish abruptly discarded.

 Risks and Diseases: Medium lethality.
 Very strong decay (Sudden necrotic death or parasitosis from stressed wasting) due to the deadly ignorant introductions in bare tanks without closed isolation pots post marital quarrels: the rejected males torment and annihilate with invisible dull and rapid bites the tender companion scales otherwise not in heat if forced prisoners.
 Fungal ulcers in hard constipated ascitic tap waters and irreversible pallor due to the total absence of acidic chemical extirpations from curative wood.